rocklouis055/Codes/README.md

 # Replit
-Mostly the codes i had done in Replit
+Mostly the codes i had done in Replit.